lightsound/react-great-stack/PITCHME.md

 [Redux 公式](https://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html)にも書いてある

-> The Normalizr library is usually used
+> data needs to be transformed into a normalized shape before it can be included in the state tree.
+The Normalizr library is usually used for this task.

 ---